debug45/PermissionWizard/README.md

 - Extend support of macOS (specific permission types, native icons)
 - Make the library compatible with Swift Package Manager
-- Support usage in SwiftUI code
+- Support more convenient usage in SwiftUI code

 ## Conclusion